f3d-app/f3d/documentation/content/docs/index.md

 * *Move the mouse wheel* to zoom in/out.
 * *Click and drag* with the *middle* mouse button to translate the camera.
 * Drag and Drop a file or directory into the F3D window to load it

+> Note: When playing an animation with a scene camera, camera interactions are locked.

 The coloring can be controlled directly using hotkeys:
 * Press `C` key to cycle between coloring with array from point data and from cell data.